 Recent research by Avocado55 has shown that only 56% of the capability of technology tools used in customer management, analytics and WFM is being utilised, meaning that 44% is being wasted, with organisations paying for features and functionality that they’re not even using.

-Why aren’t contact centres making the most of the technology they use and how can this be rectified?
+Why aren’t businesses making the most of the contact centre tech they use and how can this be rectified?
 In this article, we take a look at the main reasons why this underutilisation is happening so that businesses can take steps to rectify this.

 Those using the tool didn’t choose the tool

 A common issue is that those responsible for the teams using the platform were not involved in choosing which technology was implemented and are not fully on-board with this specific solution.
 Sometimes this is because it’s a legacy system and sometimes it’s simply that they weren’t able to provide input when the technology was being decided upon.

 They may be unfamiliar with the capabilities of the tool for this reason, and therefore only utilise the parts of it that they are fully aware of, lacking the time or motivation to dig deeper to see what else it can do.

 Lack of awareness about the tool’s full range of capabilities